-The last few ingredients in our salad include a half a cup of sunflower seeds, a half a cup of dried cranberries and a quarter cup of goat cheese.
+The last few ingredients in our salad include half a cup of sunflower seeds, half a cup of dried cranberries, and a quarter cup of goat cheese.

 These ingredients are all really flexible so if you’d like to swap in a different seed, nut or dried fruit go for it.